AshtonRoute/data-translate/README.md

 # data-translate
-Polymer `^1.0` behavior that provides an easy translation service for your web components
+Polymer `^1.0` behavior that provides an easy translation service for your web components.
+It uses same hierarchy as [I18n](https://github.com/svenfuchs/i18n)

 ## When to use